 We also work with victims of offences committed by young people, to give them the chance to take part in restorative justice to help repair the harm they have experienced.

 As part of our work, we sometimes also work with parents and carers of the young people.

-Our team includes employees of Bournemouth, Christchurch and Poole Council, Dorset Police, Dorset HealthCare Trust, National Probation Service Dorset and Ansbury Guidance.
+Our team includes employees of Bournemouth, Christchurch and Poole Council, Dorset Police, Dorset HealthCare Trust and National Probation Service Dorset.

 Dorset Combined Youth Offending Service will be the Data Controller for the personal information you provide.
 Personal information can be anything that identifies and relates to a living person.
 This could be your name and contact details.
 As the Data Controller Dorset Combined Youth Offending Service will use your information to provide you with our services.

 Why we collect your personal information